jjroman/RestFulCqrsDotNet/README.md

 # Basic RestFul API implemented with a CQRS approach.

-This project is just a sample about how to implement good Rest Full API with a CQRS approach
+This project is a simple implementation about CQRS in .net, using IMediatr.